YinHK-gameDev/unity-learn/art & graphics/textures/3d textures.md

 - **Slice** visualization mode renders a single slice of each of the three axes of the 3D texture
 - **SDF** visualization mode renders the texture as a Signed Distance Field in 3D space

+You can preview the 3D texture in the Inspector, or you can write a script to preview it in the Scene view using the Handles API.
+Using the Inspector is quick and convenient, but does not allow the use of custom gradients.
+The Handles API lets you configure the preview to your exact requirements, and allows the use of custom gradients.

 ### ref
 https://docs.unity3d.com/Manual/class-Texture3D.html